pryley/site-reviews/readme.txt

 - Changed the HTML markup of the `review.php` template
 - Changed the HTML markup of the `ultimatemember/reviews.php` template
 - Changed the location of the custom CSS class attribute in a rendered block or shortcode to the root DIV.
-- Fixed ActionScheduler action redirects
+- Fixed Action Scheduler action redirects
 - Fixed compatibility with the Salient theme
 - Fixed Elementor template support in the schema parser
 - Fixed generated CSS ID values to always be unique